Erickg1129/Erickg1129.github.io/README.md

 ### Project 1 - Tiktok Correlation Project Overview
 * Dataset: Tiktok Dataset that included Tiktoker's Username, Likes Avg, Views Avg, Comment Avg, and Subscribers.
 * Used the provided dataset to **clean**, **analyze** and **visualize** **Data** with the Goal of finding the amount of correlation between various variables.
-* Using Tidyverse, I was able to visualize the Data, using the ggcorplot function, and ggplot and stat_smooth
+* Using Tidyverse, I was able to visualize the Data, using various functions such as: ggcorplot, ggplot & stat_smooth
-* This project was done in R using R Studio.
+* This project was done in solely in R using R Studio.

 ![alt text](/images/geom_point.png)